RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Switch/Mario Kart 8 Deluxe (3.0.3) [6A85262F21B903649BD7C62628D26E43]/README.md

 ---

-Both Codes and IPS Patches folders contain a variety of content, so be sure to check out both, what you're looking is either a code or a patch, even if it's related
+The main focus here is on IPS Patches, but the Codes, IPS Patches, and Customizable IPS Patches folders contain a variety of content, so be sure to check all three.
+What you're looking for is either a code or a patch, even if they're related